EndlesssTrackClub/website/tc2021/content/portfolio/shader.md

 weight = 10
 +++

 Tap the swirls to play a mix from a recent jam; tap again to mutate which stems are chosen.
 Click n' drag!
+Double-tap/click to silence!

 <!--more-->